 The simple dark green leaves are veined and grow in opposite pairs, oblong or oval in round branching stems that reach up to 3 feet (91.4 cm).

-The tiny holes, visible when the leaf is held in the light, are actually transparent sebaceous glands that contain a chemical known as hypericin.
-These characteristic holes inspired the name of the species, Perforatum, which is the Latin word for “perforated”.
+The tiny holes, visible when the leaf is held in the light, are transparent sebaceous glands that contain a chemical known as hypericin.
+These characteristic holes inspired the name of the species, Perforatum, which is the Latin word for “perforated.”

-The yellow star-shaped flowers, often grouped in groups of three, have five petals.
+The yellow star-shaped flowers, often grouped in three groups, have five petals.
 The black spots along the margins of the flower contain more hypericin.

-The flowers bloom in branched bunches of flat top on the stems, around the time of the summer solstice, it was believed that it contained magical properties that protect the evil spirits.
+The flowers bloom in branched bunches of the flat top on the stems around the summer solstice; it was believed that they contained magical properties that protect the evil spirits.

-Its generic name, Hypericum, is derived from a Greek word meaning “on an apparition”.
+Its generic name, Hypericum, is derived from a Greek word meaning “on an apparition.”
 The grass traditionally met on the eve of the summer solstice, on June 23.
-This date was later celebrated in the Christian church as on the eve of the Feast of St. John the Baptist.
+This date was later celebrated in the Christian church on the eve of the Feast of St. John the Baptist.

 The herb of San Juan has been known for its medicinal properties already in Roman times.
-On the battlefield, it was a valuable remedy that promoted the healing of traumas and inflammation.
-The herb is considered as vulnerary and can accelerate the healing of wounds, bruises, ulcers and burns.
+It was a valuable remedy that promoted the healing of traumas and inflammation on the battlefield.
+The herb is considered vulnerary and can accelerate the healing of wounds, bruises, ulcers, and burns.

-It is also popularly used for its calming effect, relieving tension and anxiety, relieving mild depression and calming women’s mood swings during menopause.
-The sweet and sour herb is licensed in Germany for use in mild depression, anxiety and insomnia.
+It is also popularly used to relieve tension and anxiety, relieve mild depression, and calm women’s mood swings during menopause.
+The sweet and sour herb is licensed in Germany for use in mild depression, anxiety, and insomnia.

-It is said to be useful in nerve injuries and trauma, and was used in the past to accelerate healing after brain surgery.
-It has been thought that its antispasmodic properties alleviate uterine cramps and menstrual difficulties.
+It is said to be helpful in nerve injuries and trauma and was used in the past to accelerate healing after brain surgery.
+Its antispasmodic properties have been thought to alleviate uterine cramps and menstrual difficulties.
 St. John’s wort can also be used as an expectorant.

-The hypericin in St. John’s wort possesses antiviral properties that are said to be effective against certain cancers.
-An infusion of the plant taken as tea has been useful in the treatment of nocturnal enuresis in children.
+The hypericin in St. John’s wort possesses antiviral properties that are effective against certain cancers.
+An infusion of the plant taken as tea has helped treat nocturnal enuresis in children.

 Commercially prepared extracts are commonly standardized to contain 0.3% hypericin.